maggiben/rocko_decoy/website/content/learn/what-is-defi/index.md

 ## Aave

-Aave is another popular DeFi lending protocol that offers both fixed and variable interest rates.
+Aave is another popular crypto loan protocol that offers both fixed and variable interest rates.
 What sets Aave apart is its unique features:

 Flash Loans: These are uncollateralized loans, but there's a catch!
 The loan must be borrowed and repaid within a single Ethereum transaction.
 This can be useful for experienced traders looking to exploit arbitrage opportunities.